 DIY Valentine’s Gift for a Guy

 Ooooh, I had so much fun making this Valentine’s Day present that I had to share.
-I present - tie roses.
+May I introduce you to Tie Roses!
 Yup, that’s a bunch of flowers that are actually ties.

 I wanted to stay within the spirit of Valentine’s Day while giving my sweetie something he could actually use.
 The idea of a tie gifted in a fun / creative way came to mind, so I after a few failed attempts I came up with a tie that looks like a rose.
 Each rose took less than 2 minutes to create and I spent a total of $6.00 on the project.
 Yeah!